 Signs of conjunctivitis:

 Signs include squinting (which is severe if the cornea has an ulcer or erosion) and mucoid or watery discharge (that can be clear, gray, yellow, green, or a rusty dark red color that looks like dried blood but ISN’T).
 Cats that have this unusual dark tear color are often Persians or Himalayans.
 The conjunctiva is reddened and sometimes swollen or thickened.
 The cornea can be clear, or can be cloudy if there is an ulcer, erosion, or scar tissue present.
 The iris (the colored part of the inside of the eye, that forms the pupil) can be a different color too (usually a “muddier”, duller color than normal), if uveitis is present.
 All of these eye signs may be present, or some of them, and it may be in both eyes or one eye.
 Sometimes the cat shows signs of an upper respiratory tract infection (URTI), and is sneezing.
 The URT often precedes ocular disease.

 Causes of conjunctivitis:

 Most of the causes are infectious.
-While many different kinds of infectious organisms can cause conjunctivitis, there are only three that are common culprits: Feline Herpesvirus-1 (FHV-1), Feline Chlamydia, and Feline Mycoplasma.
-It is important to know that a case of conjunctivitis can have one, two, or all three organisms together causing the problem, and that Feline Herpesvirus cannot be transmitted to people -- only to cats.
-It is a very species-specific virus.
+While many different kinds of infectious organisms can cause conjunctivitis, there are only three that are common culprits: Feline Herpesvirus-1 (FHV-1), Feline Chlamydia (Chlamydophila felis, which is species-specific to cats and not humans), and Feline Mycoplasma.
+It is important to know that a case of conjunctivitis can have one, two, or all three organisms together causing the problem, and that Feline Herpesvirus cannot be transmitted to people — only to cats.
+It is a species-specific virus.

 Diagnosing the cause of conjunctivitis and/or keratitis: